It’s Dollar Store Week! The mirror | The Art of Doing Stuff

 Oh!
 And, if you’re looking to eat up the majority of the hours in a day while also making yourself crazy, try taking multiple pictures of a mirrored box.
 Please send all cards of sympathy to me.
 At my house.
 Thanks in advance.

-my mirrored box. took me 3 hours and a 2 calls to a mental health facility to take this picture.
+It took me 3 hours and a 2 calls to a mental health facility to take this photo.

 • Karen